Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Pieces of golden baked french fries using a toaster oven.
 Nine pieces of broken-up fries are stacked on top of pieces of whole fries inside an air fryer basket.

-The Cuisinart baked some excellent french fries scoring a 9.2/10.
+The Cuisinart was excellent at air-frying french fries, scoring a 9.2/10.

 Due to the shorter cooking time than ideal, the color wasn’t entirely even but was good enough for a 9.5/10.